-Speirs Investments LP, a wholly owned subsidiary of Speirs Group Limited, holds, Nil preference shares in Equipment, Leasing & Finance Holdings Limited ("EL&F") (30 June 2021: 229,358).
+Speirs Investments LP, a wholly owned subsidiary of Speirs Group Limited, held preference shares in Equipment, Leasing & Finance Holdings Limited ("EL&F").
 In accordance with certain agreements dated 30 September 2016 these preference shares converted to ordinary shares in EL&F on a one for one basis on 1 October 2021.